• Skip to primary navigation

 Are chocolate covered pecans healthy?

 If you enjoy them in moderation, chocolate covered pecans are healthy.
-Dark chocolate contains antioxidants and is low in sugar, and pecans are nutrient dense and heart healthy.
+Dark chocolate contains antioxidants and is low in sugar, and pecans are nutrient dense and protein-rich.

 How do you cover pecans in chocolate?